 A. Is safety instruction given prior to lab/shop work?
-YES ∐ NO B. Are safety tests given in the training program?
-YES NO NO POSSIBLE DOCUMENTS: A. Show an example of the safety test, course of study, course outline, posters, etc B. Provide the course of study and sample of the safety test. с.
-7.7 PERSONAL STANDARDS All training activities and instructional material should emphasize the importance personal standards. of maintaini 7.7 ing high A. Rate the emphasis placed on the following in all training activities and instructional materials: 1. the importance of maintaining good relationships with fellow employe 2. respect for fellow students' tools and other property 3. the development of good customer relations 4. appropriate clothing like that found in local shops 5. student cleanliness to ensure seats, steering wheels, etc. are not greasy damaged after the job is complete POSSIBLE DOCUMENTS: A. The evaluation team will conduct a visual inspection instructional materials, class / lab / shop rules. ion.
-Provide 7.8 WORK HABITS/ETHICS The training program should be organized in such a manner that work habits and e required on the job are an integral part of the instruction. ethical practi 7.8 ices A. Rate the degree to which the training program develops work habits that coincide with work habits required on the job.
-B. Rate the emphasis placed upon ethical practices.
+YES 🗌 NO B. Are safety tests given in the training program?
+YES □ NO

+A. Show an example of the safety test, course of study, course outline, posters, etc. B. Provide the course of study and sample of the safety test.

+7.7 PERSONAL STANDARDS

+All training activities and instructional material should emphasize the importance of maintaining high personal standards.

+- A. Rate the emphasis placed on the following in all training activities and instructional materials: - 1. the importance of maintaining good relationships with fellow employees - 2. respect for fellow students' tools and other property - 3. the development of good customer relations - 4. appropriate clothing like that found in local shops - 5. student cleanliness to ensure seats, steering wheels, etc. are not greasy or damaged after the job is complete

+POSSIBLE DOCUMENTS: A. The evaluation team will conduct a visual inspection.
+Provide instructional materials, class / lab / shop rules.

+7.8 WORK HABITS/ETHICS

+The training program should be organized in such a manner that work habits and ethical practices required on the job are an integral part of the instruction.

+- A. Rate the degree to which the training program develops work habits that coincide with work habits required on the job. - B. Rate the emphasis placed upon ethical practices.